Thram/thrux/src/pages/03 - API.md

 ##### *Initialization*

-You can define a INIT dictionary with a function that sets the initial value of your state after register
+You can define an INIT action with a function that sets the initial value of your state after register

 ```javascript
 import {createDict} from 'thrux';